softwaremill/sttp/docs/backends/wrappers/custom.md

 ## Logging backend wrapper

-A good example on how to implement a logging backend wrapper is the [slf4j](slf4j.md) backend wrapper implementation.
-It uses the `ListenerBackend` to get notified about request lifecycle events, and logs messages created using `sttp.client.logging.LogMessages`.
+A good example on how to implement a logging backend wrapper is the [logging](logging.md) backend wrapper implementation.
+It uses the `ListenerBackend` to get notified about request lifecycle events.

 To adjust the logs to your needs, or to integrate with your logging framework, simply copy the code and modify as needed.